maxizek30/web103_finalproject/milestones/milestone5.md

 ## Reflection

 ### 1. What went well during this unit?

+A significant portion of the app was developed during this iteration.
+Git proved invaluable for handling merge conflicts, as it allowed us to review each change carefully and ensure everything aligned with our goals.

 ### 2. What were some challenges your group faced in this unit?